Micor-Filter Membrane Technology used in AquaMedix® and CleanSpray® products

 Every Micro-Filter membrane is tested for Integrity according to ASTM D6908-03: Standard Practice for Integrity Testing of Water Filtration Membrane Systems

-The effectiveness of AquaMedix™ Micro-Filters is not compromised by common substances found in some waters (e.g., hydrogen sulfide, natural organic material, and total dissolved solids.)
+The effectiveness of AquaMedix™ Micro-Filter membrane is not compromised by common substances found in some waters (e.g., hydrogen sulfide, natural organic material, and total dissolved solids.)
 The membrane is compatible with common potable water treatment chemicals including chlorine, chlorine dioxide, copper-silver ions, and monochloramine that may be part of a Water Management Program.

 The process of water flowing from the outside to the inside of the filter, and filtered particles being captured in the porous membrane wall, is referred to as “Dead End Filtration.”
 When the flow rate decreases to an unacceptable level, the filter is to be replaced.
 “Dead End Filtration” is primarily applied with micro-filtration membranes.
 Bacteria are captured in the hollow fiber membrane, allowing clean and filtered water to flow.